telerik/kendo-cloud-integration/AzureFaceAPI/README.md

     }
     ```

-4. The received data from the Face API is based on the parameters that are initially passed to the service and returns recognized faces coordinates, gender, age, emotion and other face attirubutes:
+4. The received data from the Face API is based on the parameters that are initially passed to the service and returns recognized faces coordinates, gender, age, emotion and other face attributes:
     ```json
     [
       {